Village Radar Speed Sign

 The SID is not an enforcement device and does not log data to be passed onto the police - although they can request the data in the event of an incident.
 Instead, The SID encourages and influences drivers to slow down to the speed limit.
 While there will always be drivers who in the absence of enforcement measures will still drive above 30mph through the village, the data shows that the device has a positive effect on behaviours.

 The SID records an average of 4000 vehicles going along the main road per day (roughly 2000 each way), and while some of the maximum speeds are extreme (and worrying - the highest speed recorded so far has been 92mph), the overall figures are interesting.
-The SID is moved regularly to one of six locations agreed with Highways, as their evidence indicates that the efficacy of Speed Indicator Signs drops off over time in one location.
-For each location, the Parish Council is currently recording a baseline (without the sign flashing, for one week) to find out what the normal speeds are, followed by the device operating for two weeks.
-This allows us to gather data to decide which locations are best placed to get the best use of the device.
+Between October 2021 and January 2022, The SID was moved regularly to one of six locations agreed with Highways in a campaign to understand the traffic behaviours and test the efficacy of the device in each location.
+For each location, the Parish Council recorded a baseline (without the sign flashing, for one week) to find out what the normal speeds are, followed by the device operating for two weeks.

 Location 1 Village Boundary West